Ranei Wineera-Parai

 Ngāti Toa Rangatira, Ngāpuhi

-With over 20 years of experience, Ranei Wineera-Parai has helped increase the quality and accessibility of healthcare across New Zealand.
-Her mahi has focused on supporting policies and clinical practices that will better meet the needs of Māori.
+With over 25 years of experience, Ranei Wineera-Parai has been a driving force in improving the quality and accessibility of healthcare across Aotearoa.
+Her mahi has centered on developing health services, policies, and clinical practices that better meet the needs of Māori, prioritizing equity and community well-being.

 Links: